Quality indicators for hospitals and clinics in Switzerland:

 Unfortunately, mortality rates are not available for all interventions.
 It is not sure that results are transferable to similar interventions.
 Also, mortality rates are only meaningful when a sufficient number of cases is reached.
 Especially with interventions with a low risk of death the needed number of cases is very high and is only reached by large hospitals.
 For small hospitals it is often not possible to give a meaningful statement (while small case numbers are per se unfavorable, especially with complex interventions).
 Mortality rates are risk adjusted by the BAG by age and gender of the patient (for details please see the corresponding publications by BAG).
 A number of specialists have criticized this form of risk adjustment as inadequate.
 Also it needs to be noted that differences in patterns of relocating patients can introduce bias to mortality rates.

-The data on this page was last updated on May 20, 2022.
+The data on this page was last updated on July 15, 2024.